When you use Ditto in your app you don’t have to think about how your devices will connect to each other.

-As of Ditto v1.0 the Multiplexer uses one transport at a time with failover.
-In future versions this feature will enable more complex scenarios such as load-balancing across multiple routes and lossy transports.
+The Multiplexer uses one transport at a time with failover.
+In future versions, this feature will enable more complex scenarios such as load-balancing across multiple routes and lossy transports.

 In addition to peer-to-peer transports like Bluetooth, a cloud or on-prem server can be configured by specifying its URL.
 At Ditto we call a server like this a Big Peer, while regular SDKs are Small Peers.

 An SDK can sync directly with a Big Peer, or locally with Small Peers, or with both at the same time, acting as a bridge for devices that don’t have an internet connection.

 Every Ditto SDK has a configuration structure called TransportConfig, which lives in the main Ditto object.
 If you don’t change the default configuration Ditto will enable all available peer-to-peer transports.

 If you create a new TransportConfig it has three main sections:

 Most apps will only need to configure the peerToPeer and WebSocket settings.

 The listen parameters provide support for unusual scenarios such as web browser clients on fully offline networks.
 Please use these only as directed by Ditto.
 If misconfigured, the listener features could circumvent Ditto’s usual encryption and access control.